Feuerstein-Org/rate-limits/README.md

-    initial_tokens=None,       # start with full capacity (default: None, which uses capacity) max_sleep=30,              # raise an error if there are no free tokens for X seconds, 0 never expires (default: 30.0) tokens_to_consume=1,       # consume 1 token per request (default: 1.0) )
+    initial_tokens=None,       # start with full capacity (default: None, which uses capacity) max_sleep=30,              # raise an error if there are no free tokens for X seconds, 0 never expires (default: 30.0) tokens_to_consume=1,       # consume 1 token per request (default: 1.0) window_start_time=None,    # align the first window start to a specific past datetime (default: None, no alignment) )

 async def get_foo():